mrssolarisdev/mrssolarisdev/README.md

 As a person, I get along with people easily and have a good sense of humor.
 In my free time, I enjoy playing video games like Stardew Valley and Borderlands, as well as watching wildlife in their natural habitats.
 I have a soft spot for cats, but I love all animals and literally hate pistachios - they are my nemesis.
 Oh yeah and I also like cooking.

+Thank you for visiting my Github page, and please feel free to reach out to me if you have any questions or would like to collaborate on a project.

 :face_with_spiral_eyes: Fun fact: Did you know the tongue of a whale wheighs more than a fully grown hippopotamus?